 To begin with, you should know that the Spire backpack was designed specifically for Apple.
 So, if Apple’s ecosystem is already a big part of your life, this pack would be a pretty cool addition to it.
 But, just like anything Apple, the Spire pack has a higher price tag than the Rogue.

-But it also has a larger capacity than then other backpack, even though it has smaller dimensions – apart from the width, obviously.
+But it also has a larger capacity than then other backpacks, even though it has smaller dimensions – apart from the width, obviously.
 And it’s also the heavier backpack, by half a pound, which is something you should take into consideration when deciding which one to purchase.

 The first thing you’ll probably notice about these two packs is that they look very similar.
-It’s the same silhouette and overall look, so naturally there are some features that these two backpacks both have.
+It’s the same silhouette and overall look, so naturally, there are some features that these two backpacks both have.
 We’ll check out those first, and then we’ll move on to those features that are unique to each pack.

 The packs aren’t made of identical materials, but they are both made of materials that are water-resistant.
 And that is particularly important since these are both laptop backpacks, and we all know how important it is for our laptops to stay dry.